benrout/benrout/README.md

 - GraphQL
 - NodeJS

-But I also have experience with:
+I also have experience with:
 - Python
 - C